Lukerrr/ue-cubemap-export/README.md

 ### From Marketplace

-1. Buy the plugin on the Marketplace page (TBD).
+1. Buy the plugin on the [Marketplace page](https://www.unrealengine.com/marketplace/en-US/product/7b9b6aa0079d4073b909fdb11e12e60d).
 2. Install the plugin to the engine using Epic Games Launcher.
 3. Open your project and enable the plugin in '_Edit->Plugins_' menu.